joshdales/tundra-css/README.md

 # Tundra
-An easy to use, comprehensive but not overwhelming, CSS design system.
+A comprehensive but not overwhelming CSS design system.

-Currently under construction 🏗️.

 ## Usage
 You can apply one of the class provided and then customise it as you need with the variables.
 You should try as much as possible to only use the provided classes and variables.
 Keep it simple, and don't overthink things.